 So, How Might Disney Be Deciding?

 Interestingly enough, we’ve noticed that Disney has generally sent different studio films to different release methods.
-Pixar’s films — both Soul and Luca — have gone or are set to go straight to Disney+ for free.
+Pixar’s films — both Soul and Luca (and now Turning Red) — have gone or are set to go straight to Disney+ for free.
 Onward went to Disney+ for free rather quickly as well.
 On the other hand, Walt Disney Studios and Walt Disney Animation Studios films have generally gone to Premier Access — we saw this for Raya and the Last Dragon and now for Cruella.

 So, what gives?